Stuffed cabbage rolls sometimes associated with old people's food in Sweden

-- Combine the meat, finely ground allspice, finely chopped thyme, the boiled rice and the egg.
-Mix it thoroughly using your hands or a stand mixer.
-Don’t forget a pinch of salt and a pinch of pepper.
+- Combine the meat, finely ground allspice, finely chopped thyme, boiled rice and egg.
+Mix thoroughly.
+Add a some salt and pepper.

 - There are different methods for preparing the cabbage.
 What you need to do is soften it.
 Some recipes will call for cutting the leaves off and then boil them to soften them.
 I’ve arrived to the conclusion that boiling the whole head in lightly salted water is easier.
-It makes the leaves easier to cut off, and once they’re cut off they’re already soft.
+It makes the leaves soft and easier to cut off.
 And while you roll your kåldolme, you put the head back into the boiling water for the next layer of leaves to come off.

 - Heat a pan, and fry the kåldolmar-rolls upside down in a lot of butter, to give them some flavour and color.

-- Now put them in a big pan, right side up, and drizzle with golden syrop on top of them.
+- Put them in a big pan, right side up, and drizzle them with golden syrup.